In this age of instant gratification, customers expect a smooth and seamless online payments experience.

 All these make government-issued digital currencies a trend to keep an eye out for.

-Mass adoption can happen suddenly and you don’t want to be unprepared for a major shift that could drastically change how online payments are done.
+Mass adoption can happen suddenly, and you don’t want to be unprepared for a major shift that could drastically change how online payments are done.

-This article has shown you all you need to know about how online payments work, and how to set up a functional payments infrastructure for your business.
+This article has shown you all you need to know about how online payments work and how to set up a functional payments infrastructure for your business.

 It’s also clear that accepting online payments requires many different entities and platforms to work together in harmony, which won’t be possible unless you sign up for the right payment services provider.

 Stax offers everything you need to provide a seamless and secure online payments experience for your customers.
+Stax offers subscription pricing; this model charges a flat monthly fee in exchange for access to direct-cost interchange rates.
+This provides maximum transparency and savings for growing/high-volume businesses.

 The platform supports all the popular payment methods, it will seamlessly facilitate both one-time and recurring payments, and it also comes with business management tools to help you run the financial aspect of your business operations from a single robust platform.